Upper Back Pain

 Strain

 This trigger point usually involves a severe or sudden jerk of the shoulder.
 A dog that jerks on the leash is a common irritant, especially when it jerks the arm across the body.
-In other words, it would be more likely if the dog in this photo was running toward the grass, twisting her shoulder across her chest.
+In other words, it would be more likely if the dog in this photo ran toward the grass, twisting her shoulder across her chest.
 People may also overstretch this muscle when they fall forward, landing with the arm in front of them.

 Falling back while holding onto a bar also strains this muscle.
 Again, when the arm crosses the body, it is more likely to activate this trigger point.